eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 DDS Router Configuration
 ########################

-A |ddsrouter| execution is configured by a *.yaml* single configuration file.
+A |ddsrouter| is configured by a *.yaml* configuration file.
-This *.yaml* file contains all the information regarding the |ddsrouter| configuration, as topics filtering, and :term:`Participant` configurations.
+This *.yaml* file contains all the information regarding the |ddsrouter| configuration, such as topics filtering and :term:`Participants <Participant>` configurations.

 Topic Filtering